codingvc/codingvc/_posts/2014-04-07-pitch-logistics.markdown

 - Delivery method: attachments or links to Dropbox links are ideal.
 Anything that requires a name/password/PIN is annoying because no one likes to feel monitored.
 - If an investor asks for a deck before the meeting, you should send it to them.
 If your deck doesn't work without you walking someone through it, you should either revise your deck or create a one-pager that you can send out.
 It's very hard to prepare a meeting without knowing anything about your business, and forcing a meeting without sharing anything about your company drastically reduces the value of that meeting.

-If you prefer other software solutions for teleconferencing and the like, please post them to the comments!
+If you prefer other software solutions for teleconferencing and the like, please let me know on <a href="https://twitter.com/lpolovets" target="_blank">Twitter</a>!